 Sometimes, life and relationships can be difficult, full of challenges, and perhaps not what you had hoped for.
 Sometimes, you find yourself in the middle of a storm and you long for some relief.
 Sometimes, it’s just helpful for you to talk with someone who will understand.

 I work with a diverse population of clients seeking assistance for abuse/trauma, anxiety, depression, low self-esteem, relationship and family issues, and more.
 My passion is helping clients who have experienced abuse, violence, and trauma.
-I also have sound experience treating children, adolescents, and their families.
+I also have sound experience treating adolescents and their families.
 I take great pleasure in working with all of my clients as they achieve healing and growth.

 CFCS Therapist Evelyn de Mos

-Evelyn joined the CFCS counselling team in 2013 as an Individual, Couple, and Family Therapist.
+Evelyn joined the CFCS counselling team in 2013 as an Individual and Family Therapist.
 She is a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario (CRPO) and a Registered Marriage and Family Therapist (RMFT) with the Canadian Association of Marriage and Family Therapy (CAMFT).
 Evelyn’s previous professional experience is in Child and Youth Care, offering counselling and other support services to children and youth — especially youth with learning disabilities — and their families.

 Frequently Asked Questions (FAQs) about CFCS Therapists: